 Myth #4: Real-Time Data Is Expensive and Complex

 Contrary to popular belief, real-time data is no longer prohibitively expensive.
 Tools and services like Decodable have made real-time ETL and stream processing accessible and affordable for businesses of all sizes with features like object storage for state, native ARM hardware support, change data capture, efficient resource management, and tons of processing engine optimizations.
 That said, not all real-time data platform offerings provide the same degree of capabilities, features, and functionality.
-Download our new ebook, Decoding the Top 4 Real-Time Data Platforms Powered by Apache Flink, to understand the pros and cons of each.
+Download our new buyer's guide, Decoding the Top 4 Real-Time Data Platforms Powered by Apache Flink, to understand the pros and cons of each.

 Myth #5: Real-Time Data Is Only for Large Enterprises